 As Delhi has nothing to boast about in terms of mountains besides those heaps in dump yards,

 so any trek you plan calls for travel to either Himachal Pradesh or Uttarakhand.
-And when travel comes into picture it brings along concerns; time it would take to reach the base village or starting point of the trek.
+And when travel comes into the picture it brings along concerns; time it would take to reach the base village or starting point of the trek.

-There are regular buses that ply from Delhi to Mandi and as the roads are well maintained you won’t feel any pain at least prior to trek.
+There are regular buses that ply from Delhi to Mandi and as the roads are well maintained you won’t feel any pain at least prior to the trek.
 Further, cabs are easily available to the town of Baggi where the actual trek begins and is 30 km from Mandi.

-Prashar Lake Trek is one of the few treks that welcomes an adventurer round the year and showcases a different picture every time.
+Prashar Lake Trek is one of the few treks that welcomes a trekker round the year and showcases a different picture every time.
 The only time you don’t get to witness the landscape of the lake is when heavy snowfall hinders the route i.e in the months of December or January..

-Flanked by the snowclad dhauladhar range and resting between the carpeted green fields is the pristine deep blue prashar lake.
+Flanked by the snowclad dhauladhar range and resting between the carpeted green fields is the pristine deep blue Prashar lake.
 The place shines out in every weather be it the white winters or the green monsoons.

 A family adventure

 Well, you are one of those who have a family that’s as adventurous as you and looking for a trek that’s doable with your little ones then look no further then Prashar Lake.
 A well-marked trail, not too steep slopes, and a fact that you can take up your car to the lake provided it’s not snowing makes this a perfect getaway for people of all ages.

 Well, if all the verbose so far on the natural beauty of the lake doesn’t feel inviting enough then there is another side too of this place.
 Coming from the history the relics are that the temple built in the 13th century on the lakeside took 18 years to complete.
 Hats of to the efforts of that 6-month-old child who crafted it out of a single deodar tree.
 Yes, you read it right!
 That’s for 6 months.